zainxyz/coding-bootcamp/README.md

 Let's go to the Coding Bootcamp together!!!

+> Data Structures + Algorithms = Programs!

+`Data Structures` are ways to store the data, and `Algorithms` are functions or ways to use the data structures to write our `Programs`.

+Good programmers pick the right **data structure**, the right **algorithm**, to write good **programs**.

+## What is good code?

+> Readable and Scalable.

+1. Readability - Is your code clean, can others understand your code?
+2. Scalability - Can your code scale?

+Scalability can be divided further into...

+1. Speed - How fast is our runtime on the code?
+How much time does it take for a function to run?
+2. Memory - Computers have a limited memory.

+## 3 Pillars of Code

+### Readable

+Write readable, clean code that others can read, and that is maintainable.

+### Speed

+> Time Complexity

+Type of code that we call time complexity, has a `Big O` time complexity that is scaleable.

+### Memory

+> Space Complexity

+What is the memory usage of code?
+Does it use a lot of memory?

 ## List of Exercises

 1. [Anagrams](./js/anagrams/anagrams.js) - One string is an anagram of another if it uses the same characters in the same quantity.